JoBe10/pybtc/README.md

 ```

 ## Using the code
-Each directory within the parent directory (e.g. the "cryptography" directory) contains jupyter notebook that explain everything and can be used to interactively explore the code.
+Each directory within the parent directory (e.g. the "cryptography" directory) contains jupyter notebooks that explain everything and can be used to interactively explore the code.